MonkeyCrumbs999/Genesis-Tech-Support/README.md

 - React.js
 - Tailwind CSS
 - Framer Motion
-- Square Bookings (to be integrated)
+- Passport.js
+- Mongoose
+- Netlify (for frontend deployment)
+- Heroku (for backend deployment)

 ## Features

 - Visually appealing and responsive design.
 - Animation effects using Framer Motion.
+- User authentication using Passport.js.
 - Information about the services offered by Genesis.
-- A "Schedule Now" button that will integrate with Square Bookings to schedule an appointment.
+- A "Contact Us" form that integrates with Netlify Forms.

 ## Getting Started